daydreamersjp/opt-coupon-dist/README.md

 Here's the heatmap of ![](https://latex.codecogs.com/gif.latex?x_%7Bs%2Cd%7D).

-The results indicate sending the highest age50\~ group
+The results indicate that for the group with no purchase last year except for age20\~34, we should send some coupon and particularly the group age50\~ will appreciate the higher valued coupon more.

 And here's the heatmap of ![](https://latex.codecogs.com/gif.latex?N_%7Bs%7Dx_%7Bs%2Cd%7D)

-xxxxx
+<br /><br />

 ## Variable budget and finding optimal

 xxxxxxxxxxxxx

 ## Even variable coupon value and finding overall optimal